fturati/floc-minhash-attacks/FLoC/README.md

 It requires the use of Python 2.7 and Tensorflow r1.2.1 but we updated the requirements to Python 3.6 and TensorFlow 1.8.0.

-For convenience we provide a conda environment file (used on Windows 10).
+For convenience, we provide a conda environment file (used on Windows 10).
 Some listed dependencies may not be needed anymore.
 ```shell
 conda env create -f attacks-on-floc.yml
 ```